dl3yc/playground/problem.md

 The code above inserts a new item and does not execute the `beforeInsert` callback function.
 The complete list of available methods is shown below.

-* `removeAll(options)` removes all elements from the container.
-There are two available options: `skipBefore` and `skipAfter`.
-The argument is optional.
 * `items()` returns a list of items on the container.
 * `destroy()` deactivates nested fields for the element.